UCL/STIR-GATE-Connection/VoxelisedSimulation/README.md

 * `images/`: contains input and output images.
 * `GATESubMacros/`: contains a collection of GATE macros for simulation.
-* `root_output/`: contains templates for unlisting and is used as the output of the GATE simulation.
+* `Output/`: contains templates for unlisting and is used as the output of the GATE simulation and sinograms of the unlisted data.
 * `SubScripts/`: contains a collection of scripts that are key to automatically finding and computing variables for GATE similations.